 Waaaaaait a second… you mean perception (belief) is greater than reality (facts)?
 Shocking.
 We at BRANDING FOR THE PEOPLE have been teaching that for YEARS!

 The perception you build around your brand is the whole brand!
 If no one believes your mousetrap is the best, then no one will buy it.
 Period.
 We’d also point out a secondary highlight: clichés won’t create perceptions that generate sales.

 Does this mean you need to run out and buy a few gallons of paint?
 No. What this reminds us is that color creates and alters not just perception… but action as well.
 What is your story?
 What mood and tone do you want?
 Does your color help or hurt?
-Is Greenery going to help mold the public’s perception of your brand?
-Maybe, but if you don’t sell plants or green furniture, then you’ll just blend in.
+Is Greenry going to help mold the public’s perception of your brand?
+Maybe, but not if you sell plants, then it is just going to make you blend in.

 New fonts come along every year, playing with every attribute of typeface.
 Do you know the anatomy of a font?
 There’s serif (or sans serif), ligature, smallcaps….
 What about ear? spur? tail? finial?
 Fonts have a number of components that can be changed to create drastically different tones.